SOUMYAGHOSH123-fresher/JobLink_A_Job_Website_App/README.md

-🌍 Live URL
-The main branch is deployed at: 🔗[https://joblink-pathtoemployment.netlify.app/]

 # JobLink - Job Website Application
 JobLink is a modern job board platform that connects job seekers with employers.
 It provides a seamless experience for both job seekers looking for opportunities and companies looking to hire talent.

 ## 🌟 Features